lobotomy-x/Unreal-Lua-Library/Docs/UEVR/LuaTablesBreakdown.md

   end
 end
 ```
-For other tables you can just set values to nil
+For other tables you can just set values to nil if you're not trying to use the elements in the table
 ```lua
 function wipe_table(t)
 	while true do